sbeliakou/linux-lab/Quiz Questions/README.md

 #### module 03.
 CentOS Installation and Basic Configuration
 #### module 04.
 Basic Shell Usage
+How do bash/sh standart prompt look?

+How to get to the directory, which is two levels upper?

+How to find, in which directory are you now?

+How to list content of the directory in reverse order?

+How to find info about all command options?

+How to clear terminal?

+How to find list of all performed commands?

 #### module 05.
 Linux Directories Layout
 Which of the following command shows you current time?